Zabrane/qlnd/doc/channelBalancing.md

 # Loop In/Loop Out

-[Lightning Loop](https://github.com/lightninglabs/loop) is a non-custodial service offered by [Lightning Labs](https://lightning.engineering/) to bridge on-chain and off-chain Bitcoin using submarine swaps.
-Loop provides a way for lightning users to easily rebalance or refill their payment channels.
+[Lightning Loop](https://github.com/lightninglabs/loop) is a non-custodial service offered by [Lightning Labs](https://lightning.engineering/).
+This service uses submarine swaps to bridge on-chain and off-chain Bitcoin.
+Loop allows lightning users to rebalance payment channels without closing them.

-In this guide, the following types of swaps will be examained
+There are two different types of swaps

 * Loop Out: Off-chain to On-chain, where the Loop client sends funds off-chain to receive funds on-chain
 * Loop In: On-chain to Off-chain, where the Loop client sends funds on-chain to refill a channel off-chain